 Defining Masculine and Feminine Energies

 What is divine masculine and feminine energy?
 If put on the spot, most of us would struggle to come up with a quality for either.
-In today’s Aquarian world the boundaries between masculinity and femininity have continued to blur.
+In today’s Aquarian world, the boundaries between masculinity and femininity continue to blur.
 As our men’s and women’s groups dove into the topic, attempts were made to qualify each energy.
 Lists of qualities inspired longing as the two groups rejoined to report their findings.
-Any woman, man, trans-gendered or non-gendered person embodies both divine masculine and feminine energies.
+Any woman, man, trans-gendered, or non-gendered person embodies both divine masculine and feminine energies.

-From early Chinese writings describing Yin and Yang more than 3,000 years ago to Carl Jung and his revelations on the Anima and Animus to psychologists defining the right and left brain as masculine and feminine to modern energy healers defining the whole left side of the body as feminine and the right as masculine, we as humans have sought out the divine separations of male and female.
-It makes sense that today’s seeker would struggle to understand just what all the fuss is about.
+From early Chinese writings describing yin and yang more than 3,000 years ago to Carl Jung and his revelations on the anima and animus to psychologists defining the right and left brain as masculine and feminine to modern energy healers defining the whole left side of the body as feminine and the right as masculine, we as humans seek out the divine separations of male and female.
+It makes sense today’s seeker would struggle to understand just what all the fuss is about.
 Let’s take each in turn and try to come to some understanding.

 Why are male and female seen as opposites?